basecamp/trix/README.md

 Make sure you’re set up to build from source using the instructions above.
 Then run `bin/blade runner` and visit the displayed URL to run the Trix test suite.

+### Pull Requests

+Only commit changes to Trix’s source (everything except the compiled files in `/dist`) and leave the [VERSION](src/trix/VERSION) unchanged.
+We update both when publishing new [releases](https://github.com/basecamp/trix/releases). :heart:

 ---

 © 2016 Basecamp, LLC.